hyy0322/community/proposals/enhanced-default-processor.md

 To address these problems, we propose a new feature **Enhanced default processor** in Harbor Core.
 The contributions of the proposal are:

-- The Harbor-specific schema in artifact config layer to tell Harbor core more information about the user-defined artifacts.
+- The Harbor-specific schema in artifact manifest to tell Harbor core more information about the user-defined artifacts.
 - The enhanced default processor implementation to support user-defined artifacts.

 ### Harbor-specific Configuration